 Figure 4.
 Root mean square error between the reference CFD velocity deficit data and the engineering wake models.
-Double Gaussian (DG) wake model identified using measurements at 1.7 D, 3 D and 6 D: solid blue line with symbols.
+Double-Gaussian (DG) wake model identified using measurements at 1.7, 3, and 6 D: solid blue line with \ symbols.
 DG wake model parameterized locally at each downstream distance: dashed blue line.
-Single Gaussian (SG) EPFL wake model identified using measurements at 1.7 D, 3 D and 6 D: solid red line with circles.
+Single-Gaussian (SG) EPFL wake model identified using measurements at 1.7, 3, and 6 D: solid red line with circles.
 SG EPFL wake model parameterized locally at each downstream distance: dashed red line.

-Conclusions 4
+4 Conclusions

-This short paper presented an analytical double Gaussian wake model.
-The proposed formulation corrects and improves a previously published model proposed by Keane et al. The shape of the velocity deficit distribution in the wake is described by two Gaussian functions, which are symmetric with respect to the wake center, while the amplitude of the velocity deficit is derived using the principle of momentum conservation.
-A linear expansion of the width of the Gaussian profiles was assumed, 205 and stream tube theory was used to estimate the conditions at the stream tube outlet.
+This short paper presented an analytical double-Gaussian wake model.
+The proposed formulation corrects and improves a previously published model proposed by Keane et al. (2016).
+The shape of the velocity deficit distribution in the wake is described by two Gaussian functions, which are symmetric with respect to the wake center, while the amplitude of the velocity deficit is derived using the principle of momentum conservation.
+A linear expansion of the width of the Gaussian profiles was assumed, and stream tube theory was used to estimate the conditions at the stream tube outlet.

 The model was calibrated and validated using a set of time-averaged CFD simulation results, which replicate wind tunnel experiments performed with a scaled wind turbine in a boundary layer wind tunnel.
-Results show that the model fits the reference data with good accuracy, especially in the near wake region where a single Gaussian wake is unable to describe the

-- typically observed bimodal velocity profiles.
+Results show that the model fits the reference data with good accuracy, especially in the near-wake region where a single-Gaussian wake is unable to describe the typically observed bimodal velocity profiles.
 In the far wake, a slight overestimation of the wake deficit could be observed.
-It 210 is speculated that this might be due to the wake expansion gradient being slightly different in the near and far wake regions.
+It is speculated that this might be due to the wake expansion gradient being slightly different in the nearand far-wake regions.
 This claim, however, would need additional work to be substantiated.
-Future work could extend the wake model to include wake deflection, which could be done in a rather straightforward manner by following Bastankhah and Porté-Agel (2016).
-In this case, a non-symmetric double Gaussian shape function could be used to model the kidney shape of a deflected wake (Bartl - 215 et al., 2018).
+The different shape of the wake in the near- and far-wake regions also suggests stitching the two models together, the double Gaussian being used in the near-wake region and the single Gaussian further downstream.
+This would avoid the need for a single tuning that has to cover such a long distance and different behaviors.
+Additional future work could extend the wake model to include wake deflection, which could be done in a rather straightforward manner by following Bastankhah and Porté-Agel (2016).
+In this case, a nonsymmetric double-Gaussian shape function could be used to model the kidney shape of a deflected wake (Bartl et al., 2018).
+More in general, an azimuthdependent double Gaussian might be used to account for the effects of both misalignment and a sheared inflow.